webhooked/norrsken.nvim/README.md

   italics {
     comments = true, -- default false
     keywords = true, -- default false
   },
+  -- Configure different variants for light/dark background background = {
+    light = "reykjavik", -- variant to use when vim.o.background is "light" dark = "svalbard",   -- variant to use when vim.o.background is "dark" },
   -- overrides the default highlights with table see `:h synIDattr` overrides = {},